kjmears/kjmears.github.io/_posts/2017-05-01-Google-sheets-and-APIs.markdown

 So now I have a spreadsheet with a reasonable amount of useful info that I can work with.

-## Onto the next step - deciding how to explore and visualise the ‘data’

 Now that I have this extra information it means i can notice little things about my watching habits.

 For example, I watch films an average of 15 Years, 7 Months, 27 Days after their release date.
 Always good to have your finger on the pulse!

-Designing Data charts is something I've always been interested in, but never quite known where to start, but messing with my own data motivated me to have a go.
-Earlier on in the year I'd had a go at the [Learn to code for Data Analysis][futurelearn] course, which was great at illustrating how much I didn’t know.
-I managed to make a reasonable way through the course, but the statistical rigour needed was challenging and broader 'big data' datasets didn’t really capture my imagination.
-In fact, ‘Basic familiarity with a spreadsheet application will be an advantage.’ was on the intro of the page - something I definitely didn't have at the time.
-Working with more personal data has made it easier to stay interested and motivated.

-What I learned about charts and what I produced coming soon.

 [futurelearn]: https://www.futurelearn.com/courses/learn-to-code